hefloryd/reqtool/README.md

 * Create a requirements model file using the *New* -> *ReqTool* -> *Specification* command.
 The file will open in the ReqTool requirements editor.

+* To link an artifact with a requirement, simply drag-and-drop the artifact on the requirement in the ReqTool requirements editor.

 WARNING: The Capra `org.eclipse.capra.generic` bundles must not be installed in the Eclipse instance running ReqTool.
 That is because Capra (at least up to version 0.7.0) can not handle multiple models running at once.